 Since there’s no melted chocolate in the batter for this recipe, you could easily combine all the dry ingredients (including the sugars) into a mix.
 Store it in a sealed container in a cool, dry pantry, then just add the wet ingredients (melted butter, yogurt, eggs and vanilla) and bake.

-Now, everyone knows how much I bake, so I’m often asked to make brownies for a gathering.
-Since we have 15 gluten free brownie recipes, I’ll ask what kind of brownies.
+Now, everyone knows how much I bake, so I'm often asked to make brownies for a gathering.
+Since they come in all shapes, sizes, textures and tastes, I'll ask what kind of brownies.
 When no one can choose whether they want cakey brownies, fudgy brownies, blonde brownies or peanut butter brownies, I usually make these two bite brownies.

 These might look kind of like chocolate muffins.
 But I promise they’re so much more.
 If you’re still interested in the boxed mixed type of brownies, I do have a recipe for chewy gluten free brownies that even have that crackly top.